yocontra/holla/README.md

 #### .createClient(options)

 Takes some options to specify host (see source) - defaults to window.location.href.
-Returns an RTC instance
+Returns a Client instance

-#### .pipe(stream, el)

-Pipes a WebRTC video stream to a video element. el can be a string (id), jquery element, or dom node.

 #### .createStream(opt, cb)